dalesgit/logseq/pages/SD Training Nov 14.md

 				- As a 71 year old woman what do you think you have a right to?
 				- What physical response?
 Linda, along with "clean language" I tried to use her responses.
 A slight touch?
 Reflect back what they are giving.
 	- Christian theodicy.
+		- punishment for sins
+		- one element within harmony of creation
+		- purgation
+		- pedagogy
+		-